 Culinary Use:

-"French" or "garden" sorrel is one species of a genus containing many rather close cousins, also called "sorrel" of one kind or another--wild sorrel, sheep sorrel, grassleaf sorrel, indian sorrel, maiden sorrel, green sorrel, red sorrel, and many more.
-This species R. acetosa is also sometimes called "French sorrel", and R. scutatus is thus sometimes called "True French sorrel" to distinguish it.
+Sorrel is a genus containing many rather close cousins, also called 'sorrel' of one kind or another--wild sorrel, sheep sorrel, grassleaf sorrel, indian sorrel, maiden sorrel, green sorrel, red sorrel, and many more.

 The sorrels are all members of the Polygonaceae (from the Greek for "many-kneed", referring to the characteristic stem joints) family, which does not include any large number of common edibles, though rhubarb belongs, as do dock and buckwheat.